derisen/adal-msal-migration/guide.md

 #### Scopes, not resources

 When working with ADAL Node, you were likely using Azure AD v1.0 endpoint.
 MSAL Node on the other hand is built for v2.0 endpoint.
-An important difference between v1.0 vs. v2.0 endpoints is about how the resources are accessed. v2.0 endpoint employs a scope-centric model to access resources.
+An important difference between v1.0 vs. v2.0 endpoints is about how the resources are accessed.
+In ADAL Node, you would request an access token for a resource:

 ```javascript
   authenticationContext.acquireTokenWithAuthorizationCode(